gmarmulla/tournament-winning-probabilities/README.md

 # using the code

-The main function is [_runExactProbs_](https://github.com/gmarmulla/efficient-tournament-probabilities/blob/8a561d3cb526b06469d0f96ed38efb2a26e7a708/src/exact_probs.py#L262) which requires one mandatory argument: an array of matrices representing match-outcome probabilities for each round (group phase plus all elimination rounds), where each matrix meets the requirements as specified above.
+The main function is [_runExactProbs_](https://github.com/gmarmulla/efficient-tournament-probabilities/blob/8a561d3cb526b06469d0f96ed38efb2a26e7a708/src/exact_probs.py#L262) which computes all the probabilities and requires one mandatory argument: an array of matrices representing match-outcome probabilities for each round (group phase plus all elimination rounds), where each matrix meets the requirements as specified above.
-Each team is assumed to have a constant index in the matrices, and the order of the teams is representing the fixture from left to right, i.e., the first four teams belong to group A, and so on.
+Each team is assumed to have a constant index in the matrices, and the order of the teams is representing the fixture from left to right, i.e., the first four teams belong to the leftmost group of the tournament tree, and so on.
 The optional argument _mixuntil_ allows alternative tournament formats where subtrees are merged from a certain elimination round onwards.
 This applied for example to the Women's World Cup 2023 after elimination round 2: